Damix48/hands-cv-unipd/README.md

 - `--boxes`: the path to the txt file or the folder containing the txt file of the ground truth boxes, needed for the calculation of IOU;
 - `--masks`: the path to the ground truth mask or the folder containing the ground truth masks, needed fot the calculation of pixel accuracy;
-- `--output`: the path to the output folder;
+- `--output`: the path to the output folder (deafult is `./output`);
-- `--display`: if present the application show the detection and the mask one by one, it's necessary user interaction after the display of the mask to move to the next image.
+- `--display`: if present the application show the detection and the mask one by one, it's necessary user interaction after the display of the mask to move to the next image;
+- `--timing`: if present the application show the timings of detection and segmentation.

 # Detection
 To perform hand detection, the best method, among the tested ones, is YOLOv5.